Help Youth In Motion keep schools safe nationwide!

-Since 2008, Youth In Motion has provided free LGBTQ themed movies, with professionally created curricula and action guides, to student clubs and educators in middle and high schools.
-Youth in Motion program supports over 15,000 students each year in 965 schools throughout all 50 states and the District of Columbia!
+Since 2008, Frameline's Youth In Motion has provided free LGBTQ themed films accompanied by a professionally developed and integrated curricula and action guides to student clubs and educators in middle and high schools nationwide.
+Our Youth in Motion program supports over 15,000 students each year in 965 schools throughout all 50 states and the District of Columbia!

-We believe that providing students and educators with an inclusive curriculum to address issues like bullying, transphobia, gender identity and expression is one step to creating truly safe and welcoming schools.
+We believe that providing students and educators with an inclusive curriculum to address issues like bullying, transphobia, gender identity and expression is one step toward creating truly safe and welcoming schools and communities.

 Why LGBTQ Films and Why Support Youth In Motion?

 Even though many youth are finding the courage to come out in middle or high school, we know that our schools aren’t always the safest or most welcoming places for LGBTQ, questioning, or straight ally students, or for students with LGBTQ family members.
 We have achieved great victories like the passage of the FAIR Education Act in California, yet still have a long way to go in ending ignorance, harassment, and violence nationwide.

 We have better representation in mainsream films and tv shows.
 However, we don’t often get to see the diversity of our identities and experiences represented on the big or small screens, or experience the power of watching together in a communal setting.

 Students, help us get the word out about why YOU need Youth in Motion by filling out our survey.

 Here's some of the inspiring feedback we've gotten.

 "We use Insights to discuss as a group the complication of relationships and dating for LGBT youth, the experience of youth whose gender is non-binary, and ways in which we can help prevent anti-LGBT harassment at our school.
 The ability for Gay-Straight Alliances to have access to this resource is great."

 "No!
 Don't stop it now!
 Please let us keep watching it and miss 6th hour!" -the majority of students watching it during our GSA meeting."